jito-labs/mev-bot/README.md

 The bot calculates the potential profit for each route in increments of the original trade size divided by a predefined number of steps (ARB_CALCULATION_NUM_STEPS).
 The route with the highest potential profit is selected for the actual backrun.

+For accurate calculations, the bot needs recent pool data.
+On startup, the bot subscribes to Geyser for all pool account changes.
+To perform the actual math, the bot uses Amm objects from the Jupiter SDK.
+These "calculator" objects are initialized and updated with the pool data from Geyser and can be used to calculate a quote.
+Each worker thread has its own set of these Amm objects, one for each pool (see `markets/amm-calc-worker.ts`).

 ### Executing the Arbitrage Transaction

 The final step is to execute the arbitrage transaction.
 To do this without providing capital, the bot uses flashloans from Solend, a decentralized lending platform.